lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Human-centred AI
-  - Foundation model ethics and evaluation
+  - LLM alignment and evaluation
   - Cognitive and computational linguistics
-  - Philosophy of mind and language
+  - The philosophy of cognition
   - Interactional/behavioural design ethics
   - Wellbeing-supportive technologies